 The Oregon Coast Council for the Arts welcomes fiber artist and designer Karen Gelbard to the Oregon Coast Visual Artists Showcase (COVAS) at the Newport Visual Arts Center.
-Running from December 2 to January 27, Gelbard’s exhibition, “The Oregon Weaver: Designs from the Pacific Northwest,” will include hand-woven jackets, coats and scarves.
-The COVAS Showcase features mid-career artists rotating through Oregon’s seven coastal counties, and Gelbard will be representing Tillamook County.
-A public reception for “The Oregon Weaver: Designs from the Pacific Northwest” will be held Saturday, December 2, 5-7pm, with an artist talk at 6:30pm.
+Showing through February 24, Gelbard’s exhibition, “The Oregon Weaver: Designs from the Pacific Northwest,” includes hand-woven jackets, coats and scarves.
+The COVAS Showcase features mid-career artists rotating through Oregon’s seven coastal counties, and Gelbard represents Tillamook County.
+A public reception for “The Oregon Weaver: Designs from the Pacific Northwest” was held Saturday, December 2, 5-7pm, with an artist talk at 6:30pm.

 “I design, weave, cut and sew hand-woven jackets and scarves.
 I look for ways to tell a Northwest story through color, texture and shape,” Gelbard writes.
 “Serge, stitch and steam.
 Pin, tuck and fold.
 Color, texture, shape and form grow into a hand-woven garment.
 Wherever these garments go, they will tell an Oregon story.